PatchworkExplorer/cp4waiops-connectors/airgap.md

-# Connector Airgap Deployment Process
+# Connector Air gap Deployment Process

-You may wish to deploy your custom connector in an air-gapped environment (one which is isolated from the public internet).
-In this case your environment may be unable to communicate with any external service such as Github.
-You may need to then host a git repository service containing your deployment manifests within the cluster and configure the registry mirror and copy your images to this internal registry.
+You might want to deploy your custom connector in an air-gapped environment (one that is isolated from the public internet).
+In this case, your environment might be unable to communicate with any external service such as GitHub.
+You might need to then host a Git repository service that contains your deployment manifests within the cluster and configure the registry mirror and copy your images to this internal registry.

 ## Prerequisites
 - A production grade Docker V2 compatible registry, such as Quay Enterprise, JFrog Artifactory, or Docker Registry